Demystifying service level calculation

-The image below explains the junctures at which short abandons occur, when a call gets transferred to the call queue and from when service level calculation begins.
+The image below explains the junctures at which short abandons occur when a call gets transferred to the call queue and from when service level calculation begins.

-The process of calculating service level for call centers is fairly simple.
+The process of calculating the service level for call centers is fairly simple.
 There is no mathematical mayhem involved.
 You have to use a formula to calculate the service level target and use it as a measure.

-But, before we get into discussing the formula, you ought to know few terms that will be thrown around in the service level calculation process.
+But, before we get into discussing the formula, you ought to know a few terms that will be thrown around in the service level calculation process.
 Some of which include: